richiefi/richie-news-wordpress-plugin/README.md

 ### Setting up wordpress

 Dockerized wordpress installation should now be available in `http://wordpress.local`.
 Visit the address and run wordpress setup.
-Activate Richie plugin in wordpress admin ui.
-Richie plugin currently depends on pmpro plugin, so that needs to be installed too.
+Activate Richie plugins in wordpress admin ui.
+Richie News plugin currently depends on pmpro plugin, so that needs to be installed too.
+Richie Editions WP plugin doesn't have any dependencies.

 ### Access wordpress container